jajoho/Calculate-Interest-GrandTotal-Plugin/README.md

 - The interest rate is calculated using the effective interest method ([ICMA (ISMA)-Rule (act/act)](https://en.wikipedia.org/wiki/Day_count_convention#Actual_methods)).
 - The first and the last day are counted ([§§ 187](https://www.gesetze-im-internet.de/bgb/__187.html), [188 BGB](https://www.gesetze-im-internet.de/bgb/__188.html)).
 - The interest rate is calculated using the current prime rate from the Bundesbank.
-- The calculation is not accurate if the interest is calculated over several years and one of the years is a leap year (Issue [#3](https://github.com/jajoho/Calculate-Interest-GrandTotal-Plugin/issues/3)).
+- The calculation is not accurate if the interest is calculated over several years and one of the years is a leap year (issue [#3](https://github.com/jajoho/Calculate-Interest-GrandTotal-Plugin/issues/3)).

 #### Offical Plugin repository